senotype_editor

 A senotype definition requires a minimal set of data.
 Data that are required for a senotype are indicated with a red asterisk.

-The user can edit the name and description for the submission.
-The Navigator will use the name for the latest version of a senotype definition as the name of the definition node.
+The Senotype Library Navigator tree view will use the value of name for the latest version of a senotype definition in the representation of the senotype definition.

 Assertions